 All statements in this annual report that are not statements of historical fact are "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995.
 The disclosure and analysis set forth in this annual report includes assumptions, expectations, projections, intentions and beliefs about future events in a number of places, particularly in relation to our operations, cash flows, financial position, plans, strategies, business prospects, changes and trends in our business and the markets in which we operate.
 These statements are intended as forward-looking statements.
-In some cases, predictive, future-tense or forward-looking words such as "believe," "intend," "anticipate," "hope," "estimate," "project," "forecast," "plan," "target," "seek," "potential," "may," "will," "likely to," "would," "could," "should" and "expect" and other similar expressions are intended to identify forward-looking statements, but are not the exclusive means of identifying such statements.
+In some cases, predictive, future-tense or forward-looking words such as "believe," "intend," "anticipate," "hope," "estimate," "project," "forecast," "plan," "target," "seek," "potential," "may," "will," "likely to," "would," "could," "should" and "expect" and other similar expressions are intended to identify forward-looking statements.
 In addition, we and our representatives may from time to time make other oral or written statements which are forward-looking statements, including in our periodic reports that we file with the Securities and Exchange Commission ("SEC"), other information sent to our security holders, and other written materials.